 So what is the answer to this problem in today’s church?
 Where do we find the real thing?
 It is not on a street corner in a building near you.
 But it is in your brothers and sisters in Christ.

 It starts with a vision – seeing yourself as one of those who “overcame him by the blood of the Lamb and by the word of their testimony, and they did not love their lives to the death.”
 (Revelation 12:11) Unfortunately, it may take the realization of a Gideon who missed the prophecy but refused the mark of the beast.
-It may take another war in Israel and a defense pact forced on Israel before some will recognize it as the Daniel 9:27 event that kicks off the 70th week of Daniel.
+It may take another war in Israel and a defense pact forced on her before some will recognize it as the Daniel 9:27 event and that it is and the kick off of the 70th week of Daniel.
 Some may not see it until the temple is rebuilt and the antichrist goes into the Holy of Holies to sacrifice and declares himself to be god.
 Others may not get it until they are required to take a “Mark” in order to buy or sell.

 Once Christians are desperate enough and begin to dig into prophecy for themselves will they realize that the institutional church is apostate and not going to change.
 Only then will they be serious enough to seek out other Christians and rediscover the “church life” in their neighborhood or home.
 I apologize for not being very positive about the prospect of Christians grasping this simple truth.
 If they don’t look for it themselves no one will do it for them.